bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 <p></p>
 {% endraw %}

-NOTE: this is a breaking change.
-Before M13 when we annotated parameters of primary constructors, annotations were written both on parameters and fields they are stored in.
+<strong>NOTE: this is a breaking change</strong>.
+Before M13 when we annotated parameters of primary constructors, annotations were written <strong>both</strong> on parameters and fields they are stored in.
 Now they are only written on one of the following (the first applicable): parameter, property, field.
 I.e. if the annotation is applicable to both field and parameter, it will only be written on the parameter now.
-This presents some issues when using Jackson, but there is an easy workaround: use the special Jackson module for Kotlin.
+This presents some issues when using Jackson, but there is an easy workaround: use the special  [Jackson module for Kotlin](http://mvnrepository.com/artifact/com.fasterxml.jackson.module/jackson-module-kotlin) .
 And the old way didn’t have one.
-Find more information in the docs.
+Find more information in the  [docs](http://kotlinlang.org/docs/reference/annotations.html#annotation-use-site-targets) .
 ### Visibilities

 We have revisited our access modifier/visibility model.
 From now on: